MystenLabs/sui/examples/trading/api/README.md

 # Escrow API Demo

-This demo is built to showcase how we can build an event indexer + API to easily & efficiently serve on-chain data for our app.
+This demo is built to showcase how we can build an event indexer + API to efficiently serve on-chain data for our app.

 The demo indexer uses polling to watch for new events.